 Dr. Gruber told Todd that since his meniscus was not catching or binding, they could try some more conservative options before considering surgery.
 “We started with cortisone shots and it worked great for about a month,” said Todd.
 He then went on to have a series of three Orthovisc injections that place hyaluronic acid into the joint where your body is lacking its own, which worked wonderfully for about a year.

 “When they wore off, it really hurt again,” said Todd.
 “I’ve since done another round of Orthovisc injections and it worked great again.”
 Dr. Gruber told Todd that if this stops working, he might be a good candidate for platelet-rich plasma therapy (PRP), where you use the body’s own plasma for regeneration.

 “I’d consider that, for sure,” said Todd.
 “It would be worth putting off surgery for as long as possible as the surgery would be a total knee replacement.”

-For now, Todd is happy that conservative treatments have alleviated his knee pain by almost 100 percent and he’s been able to avoid surgery.
+For now, Todd is happy that conservative treatments have alleviated his knee pain.
 “Before the treatments, it was hard to even walk,” shared Todd.
 “Now I’m back to hiking, biking, using the treadmill and elliptical.”